dtrieb123/BTCpay-Dontations/README.md

 # TODO-List:
  - 1 Check indext.html /blog/, indext2.html /NFTs/, indext3.html /lore/
  - 2 Mint or share the next NFT on Polygon or share the video on Youtube/Dtube
- - 3 Mint or share the short audiobook on dtube or youtube
+ - 3 Mint or share the short audiobook on Dtube/Youtube

 <a> <img width ='100%'  height ='5px' src ='https://upload.wikimedia.org/wikipedia/commons/b/bf/GradientPurpleBlue.png'> </a>